-The 3916 supports multiple resiliency options, including G.8032 Ethernet Rings.
-G.8032 provides deterministic sub-50 ms protection switching, enabling operators to deliver carrier-grade Ethernet services and attain the resiliency capabilities of the legacy SONET infrastructure without the associated costs.
+The 3931 supports multiple resiliency options, including G.8032 Ethernet Rings.
+G.8032 provides deterministic sub-50 ms protection switching, enabling operators to deliver carriergrade Ethernet services and attain the resiliency capabilities of the legacy SONET infrastructure without the associated costs.
 Ciena's solution is highly scalable, permitting the number of network elements on the ring to increase as needs grow.
-Additionally, spans on the ring can be based on 1GbE or other bandwidths, and can include spans based on other service layer technologies and speeds-permitting exceptional flexibility that allows operators to create G.8032 rings and provide sub-50 ms resiliency.
+Additionally, ring bandwidth can be based on 1GbE or 10GbE, and even include ring spans based on other service layer technologies and speeds-permitting exceptional flexibility for operators to create G.8032 rings and provide sub-50 ms resiliency.